adanieljohnson/GTA_comment_classification/README.md

 This serves as a template for others to use for a website.
 It is a simple, Rmarkdown, static website that can be used by others to start their website.

-It is connected to a local repo on Dropbox.
+It is linked to a local repo on Dropbox and GitHub.

 ## Getting Started